ic-Solutions/advantage-seniors/_pages/carehome.md

 ![{{page.title}}]({{page.image}})

 <p>
-  Home is the first and the best option for the elders and we call it"ageing in place"!
+  Home is the first and the best option for the elders and we call it"aging in place"!
 However, many a time, home fails to extend the support systems needed for adequate care giving during infirmity.
 As the age advances and when the health diminishes the care interventions get intensifies, and mostly many